Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - The person that generates the transaction needs to pay the gas fees for it.
 They pay for the gas using ETH.

 - Gas fees also help keep the Ethereum Network secure because it prevents a hacker from attacking the network with a DoS attack because they have to pay money for each basic operation.

+### Why there are "Gas Wars"?

+One thing a new person entering crypto usually thinks about is, why are the Gas Prices this high?
+Do I really need to pay 100/200/300 Gwei per unit of gas?
+The *short answer* is no, you are not forced to pay that much for gas.
+You could actually try to make a transaction where you only pay 10 Gwei per unit of gas.

+The *real answer* is that your transaction will not only fail, it won't be included within the new block.
+This is because miners will sort and then select the transactions that are waiting to be mined by their gas price.
+The higher the gas price, the more likely miners in the network will **select your transaction to be added to the block**.